Short Term health insurance illegal in Illinois as of 01/01/2025

 SHORT TERM HEALTH INSURANCE LIMITED TO 3 MONTHS IN DURATION NATIONWIDE AS OF 09/01/2024.

-United Healthcare’s non ACA-qualified Short Term health insurance policies are the most comprehensive non ACA-qualified Short Term health insurance policies in the industry.
-Unlike other non ACA-qualified policies, these policies cover outpatient prescription drugs and your health plan deductible is waived for Urgent Care visits.
+If you live outside of the state of Illinois and need Short Term health insurance for less than 3 months.
+United Healthcare’s Short Term policies are the most comprehensive non ACA-qualified Short Term health insurance policies available.
+Unlike other Short Term policies, these policies cover outpatient prescription drugs and your health plan deductible is waived for Urgent Care visits.
 United Healthcare also covers each insured member to $2,000,000.
 United Healthcare’s Short Term policies also include their national “Choice Plus” PPO network which includes in network access to Chicago’s Teaching hospitals such as Northwestern Memorial, University of Chicago, Rush university medical center and the Lurie Children’s hospital.
 You can search for in network PPO providers within United Healthcare’s Choice Plus PPO by clicking here.
 United Healthcare’s best designed plan is their “Short Term Medical Plus Elite” plan which provides 100% coverage after the deductible has been satisfied.
 It also provides a “first dollar” (no deductible required) benefit for outpatient Urgent Care visits.
 For quotes and to apply online click the United Healthcare logo below.

 The second best priced and best designed Short Term health insurance policies are available from Allstate Health Solutions.
 Their Enhanced Short Term policies cover each insured member up to $1,000,000.
 Allstate’s Short Term policies also include a national PPO network.
 That network is Aetna’s Open Choice PPO network.
 It also includes in network access to Chicago’s Teaching hospitals including Northwestern Memorial, University of Chicago medica center, Rush university medical center and Lurie Children’s hospital.
 You can search for in network providers PPO providers within Aetna’s Open Choice PPO network by clicking here.
 For quotes and to apply online click the Allstate Health Solutions logo below: